-Having your home loan application turned down happens to thousands of people every year.
+Having a home loan application turned down happens to thousands of people every year.
 But if it happens to you, don’t be discouraged.

 Major banks’ home loan processes

-A rejected loan by a traditional lender may be a reflection of the lender’s current credit policy, which loosens or tightens based on present market conditions and their risk management processes.
+A rejected loan by a traditional lender may be a reflection of the lender’s current credit policy, which loosens or tightens based on current market conditions and their risk management processes.

-This means as a borrower you may have had no issues obtaining a loan from a bank in more robust economic times, but you might be rejected today because it’s a tougher economic climates.
+This means as a borrower you may have had no issues getting a loan from a bank in better economic times, but you might be rejected today because it’s a tougher financial climate.

-At such time it is worth talking to us at Pepper Money because we may well have products that can suit your needs that the major banks don’t offer.
+At such times it’s worth talking to us at Pepper Money because we might well have products that can suit your needs that the major banks don’t offer.

-The other major reason for an application to be turned down can be your credit history.
-Major banks and other traditional lenders use an automated credit scoring process, which means your application might be declined simply because a computer gives your application a score based on your past credit history.
+The other big reason for an application being turned down can be your credit history.
+Major banks and other traditional lenders use an automated credit scoring process, which means your application might be declined simply because a computer gives your application a score based on your credit history.

 Non-bank home loan processes

-While it can be disheartening to be rejected by a bank for your credit history there is light at the end of the tunnel.
-Because non-bank lenders, like Pepper, can offer you a different approach to your home loan applications.
+While it can be disheartening to have been declined a home loan due to your credit history, there is light at the end of the tunnel.
+Because non-bank lenders, like Pepper Money, can offer you a different approach to your home loan application.

-Perhaps you don't have up to date tax returns, because you are self-employed or you have filed for bankruptcy in the past?
-These circumstances may not fit a traditional lender’s loan suitability and credit assessment criteria but with some non-bank lenders, such as Pepper, your application is assessed individually by an underwriter against our loan suitability and credit assessment criteria.
-So each application is assessed on its individual merits, by a person rather than being appraised against an overarching credit score by a computer.
+Why would a bank decline your mortgage application?
+Perhaps you don't have up to date tax returns, because you’re self-employed.
+Or perhaps because you’ve filed for bankruptcy in the past?
+Two quite different sets of circumstances that may not fit a traditional lender’s loan suitability and credit assessment criteria.
+But with some non-bank lenders, like us at Pepper Money, your application is assessed individually by an underwriter against our loan suitability and credit assessment criteria that looks at your overall credit situation.
+So each application is assessed on its individual merits, by a person, not simply judged against an overarching credit score by a computer.

-When it comes to home loan applications, if you have defaults or judgements against your name, we can still consider your application and you may still be eligible for a Pepper home loan that suits your needs, provided we are satisfied that your application complies with our normal credit assessment and loan suitability criteria.
+This means that when it comes to home loan applications, if you have defaults or judgements against your name, we can still consider your application and you may still be eligible for a Pepper Home Loan that suits your needs, provided we are satisfied that your application complies with our normal credit assessment and loan suitability criteria.
 We are more concerned with assessing why the defaults and judgements occurred, your current means of income, your ongoing ability to repay the loan without incurring financial hardship, where the property is located and the size of your deposit.
 We assess a range of factors so that we can determine your requirements and objectives for the finance.
 Approval will be determined based on our lending policy.